Barstow, CA - Harvey House Rail Depot (BAR)

 The Amtrak stop at Barstow is a platform located adjacent to the “Casa del Desierto” train depot, which was purchased and rehabilitated by the city in the 1990s and sits on the north side of the tracks opposite downtown.
 Better known as the Harvey House Railroad Depot because of its origins as a Harvey House restaurant, the current facility opened on Feb.
 22, 1911, replacing an earlier Harvey House depot from 1885 that burned in 1908.

 The station currently houses the Western American Railroad Museum, the Barstow Route 66 “Mother Road” Museum, offices and event spaces.
-The western wing serves as the rail-bus transit center.
 The building was added to the National Register of Historic Places in 1975.

 Started by English immigrant Fred Harvey in the 1870s, the company that took his name ran a series of eating houses along the Santa Fe Railway.
 Before dining cars were common west of the Mississippi River, passenger trains stopped at particular stations to allow riders to have a bite to eat.
 Fred Harvey developed a highly efficient system that guaranteed quick, quality meals.